 Finding the right hotel in Bali with kids can be tricky!
 So many options and ranges of prices.
 Where will you get the best value for money?
 Where has the best facilities?
 Which area should you stay in Bali with kids?
 For the last question check out my post here which is about which area in Bali would suit your family.
 Of course we can all have varying opinions on different hotels and working out where to stay in Bali with kids can be confusing so I have reached out to other Bali loving Mum’s and through a series of Guest Posts I will share with you their thoughts.
-Thanks so much to the contributors of this post and if you too would love to share your thoughts on kid friendly hotels in Bali, feel free to email me, get in touch at Facebook or Instagram, I’m usually there ;-)
+Thanks so much to the contributors of this post and if you too would love to share your thoughts on kid friendly hotels in Bali get in touch with us at Facebook or Instagram, I’m usually there ;-)

 Table of Contents